-Propolis is the glue made by honey bees to build, repair and protect their hives.
-It consists of partially digested resins from a variety of tree buds and barks mixed with bees wax.
+Propolis is the glue made by honeybees to build, repair and protect their hives.
+It consists of partially digested resins from a variety of tree buds and barks mixed with beeswax.
 In Europe, it derives mainly from poplar buds, but conifers are also used.
-Propolis therefore is a complex mixture comprising balsams and resins, waxes, essential oils, pollen and cinnamyl alcohol, vitamins A, B, C and E, flavanoids and minerals.
+Propolis, therefore, is a complex mixture comprising balsams and resins, waxes, essential oils, pollen and cinnamyl alcohol, vitamins A, B, C and E, flavonoids and minerals.

 Propolis is an increasingly important allergen, with European studies reporting positive patch test rates of 1.2 to 6.6%.
 In one series from Finland, the rate increased from 0.5% in 1995-7 to 1.4% in 2000-2.
 Another study in children reported an increase from 2% to 13.7% between 1995 and 2002; 75% of the patch test-positive children had used a natural product or alternative medicine remedy.
 In a 2010 Polish patch test study of children with chronic recurrent eczema and atopy, a positive propolis patch test was recorded in 16.5% of children aged 7-8 years and 5.4% of adolescents aged 16-17 years.
 Propolis was the second most common positive patch test allergen after nickel in children and the fourth most common in adolescents.

-Exposure to propolis and propolis-related substances can occur in the following settings:
+Exposure to propolis and propolis-related substances can occur in multiple settings.

-Biocosmetics and biotherapeutics appear to be the most common source of exposure to propolis in those sensitized to it.
+Biocosmetics and biotherapeutics appear to be the most common source of exposure to propolis in those sensitised to it.

 The major allergens in propolis derived from poplar buds are caffeates.
-3-Methyl-2-butenyl caffeate and phenylethyl caffeate are the main sensitizers.
-Benzyl caffeate, geranyl caffeate, benzyl salicylate, benzyl cinnamate, methyl cinnamate, ferulic acid and tectochrysin are also sensitizers present in propolis.
+3-Methyl-2-butenyl caffeate and phenylethyl caffeate are the main sensitisers.
+Benzyl caffeate, geranyl caffeate, benzyl salicylate, benzyl cinnamate, methyl cinnamate, ferulic acid and tectochrysin are also sensitisers present in propolis.